 Family-Travel on Swiss Public Transportation

 Children aged 6 to 16 traveling without a Junior Card generally pay half the adult fare – select the ½ button on vending machines.
-Bearers of Swiss Half-Fare Cards can buy cheap day tickets when traveling with children without Junior Tickets but in many cases buying a Children’s Co-travelcard will be cheaper, especially while it cost only CHF15.
+Bearers of Swiss Half-Fare Cards can buy cheap day tickets when traveling with children without Junior Tickets but in many cases buying a Children’s Co-travelcard will be cheaper.

 Some double-decker Inter-City trains have special play areas for children on the second level of the first or last carriage of the train.
 (The lower level on these carriages provides probably the worst seats on any train in Switzerland.)